 The hypothalamus regulates our body temperature.
 This part of the brain has lots of estrogen receptors and hums along happily as long as the estrogen keeps coming.

 But when estrogen declines in perimenopause and menopause (and less permanently, at other times of our lives), this brain structure gets confused, not sure if the body it’s regulating is freezing or overheating, and body temperature can roller coaster as the brain tries to figure it out.

 “to wake up swimming in sweat completely grossed me out.”

 The major difference between hot flashes and night sweats is really when they occur: hot flashes during the day, and night sweats at night.
-Night sweats (and sometimes hot flashes) can also be characterized by excessive sweating, nausea, and headaches.
+Night sweats (and sometimes hot flashes) can also be characterized by excessive sweating, nausea, and headaches in menopause.

 How can I get night sweat relief?
 Some recommendations…

 There’s no cure for the vasomotor symptoms of perimenopause and menopause, though there are ways to manage the sleep-destroying heat.

 - Avoid exercise before bed.
 Exercise can raise the body temperature and temporarily boost metabolism, even some time later and after a shower.